kitchen

 Appliance age vs condition

-• Age is only one factor.
+• check_circle Age is only one factor.
 Maintenance history, usage, environment, and visible damage still matter.

-• Comparable replacement cost can matter more than age alone in research and documentation workflows.
+• check_circle Comparable replacement cost can matter more than age alone in research and documentation workflows.

-• A well-maintained product may outlast average expectations, while a poorly maintained unit may fail early.
+• check_circle A well-maintained product may outlast average expectations, while a poorly maintained unit may fail early.

-• Technician notes should separate age estimates from condition findings and repairability conclusions.
+• check_circle Technician notes should separate age estimates from condition findings and repairability conclusions.

 FAQ